Key Information About Parkinson's Disease

 It can be hard to tell if you or a loved one has PD.
 The primary symptoms are all related to voluntary and involuntary motor function and usually start on one side of the body.
 Symptoms are mild at first and will progress over time.

-Loss of sense of smell, restless nights, muscle stiffness, constipation, anxiety and depression could be early signs of this condition.
+Loss of sense of smell, restless nights, muscle stiffness, incontinence, constipation, anxiety, difficulty balancing, nerve pain and depression could be early signs of this condition.

 One often overlooked early sign is a loss of smell.
 Research conducted by the University of Auckland identified an anatomical link for the loss of smell in Parkinson’s disease.